Associate Research Fellow

 Teaching and supervision

 Alessandra De Martino Cappuccio has extensive experience with students at elementary, intermediate and advanced level.
-She is the convenor of the first year undergraduate module IT107 Modern Italian Language (Advanced Level), teaching Italian language and culture to advanced students, and she has been teaching translation skills to first, third and fourth year students.
-She also employs Educational Drama in language teaching, using theatre to foster creative and critical learning, enhance students' motivation and self-confidence and experiment with different styles and registers.
+She was the convenor of the first year undergraduate module IT107 Modern Italian Language (Advanced Level), teaching Italian language and culture to advanced students, and she taught translation skills to first, third and fourth year students.
+She has also employed Educational Drama in language teaching, using theatre to foster creative and critical learning, enhance students' motivation and self-confidence and experiment with different styles and registers.

 - A. De Martino.
 'Il teatro che va oltre i confini' (2017), in Tra Venezia e Saturno.
 Storia, drammaturgia e poesia per Paolo Puppa, a cura di Roberto Cuppone (Titivillus Mostre Editoria: Pisa), pp .
 513-519